The Most Prominent of the Tao Philosophers

 Chuang Tzu (Zhuangzi)

 Chuang Tzu (369–286 BC) and the butterfly, a very common Chuang Tzu motif, inpired by a passage of his text - see below.
+This ink painting is by Lu Zhi, c.
+1550.

 According to the above mentioned historian, Chuang Tzu was a very learned man, who adapted the thoughts and ideas of Lao Tzu, expressing them with anecdotes and examples of great humor.
 He targeted the disciplined views of Confucianism, which dominated China already at that time, mocking them in a satirical way.